idem-lab/vector_sdm_course/README.md

-# Species distriubtion modelling course
+# Species distriubtion modelling for vectors course
 [![License: CC BY 4.0](https://licensebuttons.net/l/by/4.0/80x15.png)](https://creativecommons.org/licenses/by/4.0/) By Nick Golding and Gerry Ryan